Everything You Need to Know

 Cement Fibre Garage Roofs

 Cement fibre roofing panels have been around for quite some time, taken from their predecesor, Cement-fibre was the natural succession to Asbestos after it was banned in the late 90’s.
-Along with looking identical to an Asbestos panel this roofing material also maintained some of the same qualities, unfortunatly, with the removal of the Asbestos component it lost most of the strength and tolerances which made Asbestos roofing panels the industry standard of the last century.
+Along with looking identical to an Asbestos panel, this roofing material also maintained some of the same qualities.
+Unfortunately, with the removal of the Asbestos component it lost most of the strength and tolerances which made Asbestos roofing panels the industry standard of the last century.

 Galvanised Steel Roofing Systems